 Sometimes, more serious, or persistent antisocial behaviours need to be addressed by members of the Senior Leadership Team and / or the SENDCo.
-After any consequence has been issued, there is an expectation that the member of staff who witnessed the behaviour will work with the child, offering them an opportunity to repair and restore their relationship with peers and / or staff involved by completing a reflection log.
+After any consequence has been issued, there is an expectation that the member of staff who witnessed the behaviour will work with the child, offering them an opportunity to repair and restore their relationship with peers and / or staff involved by having a restorative discussion with the child and completing a comic strip conversation where is appropriate.